GerritCodeReview/k8s-gerrit/helm-charts/gerrit-slave/README.md

 [configuration section](#Configuration) lists the parameters that can be configured during installation.

-If the NoteDB is used, he Gerrit slave requires the replicated `All-Projects.git`- and `All-Users.git`-repositories to be present in the `/var/gerrit/git`-directory.
-The `gerrit-init`-InitContainer will wait for this being the case.
-A way to do this is to access the Gerrit slave pod and to clone the repositories from the Gerrit master (Makesure that you have the correct access rights do so.):
+The Gerrit slave requires the replicated `All-Projects.git`- and `All-Users.git`- repositories to be present in the `/var/gerrit/git`-directory.
+The `gerrit-init`- InitContainer will wait for this being the case.
+A way to do this is to access the Gerrit slave pod and to clone the repositories from the Gerrit master (Make sure that you have the correct access rights do so.):

 ```sh
 kubectl exec -it <gerrit-slave-pod> -c gerrit-init bash